acrypticcode/4bit-ALU/README.md

-The objective of this project is to apply knowledge of combinational logic designs to real world application by implementing a 4-bit arithmetic logic unit (ALU) into a field programmable gate array chip which can do binary addition, bit-wise AND, bit-wise OR and bit- wise XOR operations.
+The objective of this project is to apply knowledge of combinational logic designs to real world application by implementing a 4-bit arithmetic logic unit (ALU) into a field programmable gate array chip which can do binary addition, bitwise AND, bitwise OR and bitwise XOR operations.